Enjoy the ultimate in estate landscaping with a customized backyard vineyard.

 Around Saratoga, Los Gatos, Los Altos Hills, Portola Valley, Atherton, Woodside and along Skyline, the Peninsula offers excellent grape-growing conditions.
-Before the population explosion of the mid-1900’s, San Mateo and Santa Clara counties contained countless small vineyards.
+Before the population explosion of the mid-1900’s, San Mateo and Santa Clara counties contained countless vineyards.
 Wine grapes thrive in the warm days and cool nights of this Bay Area viticultural region.

-Nearly all of the age-old assumptions of vineyard installation and management are under review by those at the cutting edge of the wine industry.
+Nearly all of the older assumptions of vineyard installation and management are under review by those at the cutting edge of the wine industry.
 Examples include moving away from heavy row tillage and plowing, and moving toward cover crops and a no-till management philosophy; moving away from synthetic fertilizers towards organic and bio-intense approaches such as worm castings, sea kelp, foliar sprays, and composting.
 When it comes to grape quality in the pursuit of fine wine, there are many alternative canopy and training regimens to consider.
 A strong argument can be mounted for moving toward specialized clones, low vigor rootstocks, tighter row and plant spacing, and aggressive shoot thinning – all with the objective of a more intense yet balanced wine.